-Washington to Obama: Inaugural Traditions
+Washington to Trump: Inaugural Traditions

 Although the inaugural ceremony has taken place in Washington, D.C. for more than two hundred years, many people do not know the first inauguration took place in New York City.
 When the founders drafted the Constitution in the late 1780s, they decided that New York would serve as the new government's capital.
 In 1788, the Confederation Congress scheduled the first inauguration for March of 1789.
 However, due to strong winter conditions in the northeast, the event was postponed until April.

 On April 14, 1789, General George Washington received word that he had been unanimously elected president, and soon began his journey north.
 As he traveled from Mount Vernon, Virginia, to New York, huge crowds of Americans greeted and cheered him along the way.
 President Washington arrived in New York on April 23, where he was greeted by Governor George Clinton and a large crowd; he was inaugurated on April 30.

 Leaders of the recently formed government decided to use the old City Hall building,originally constructed in the early 1700s, as the site for the new capitol.
 The building stood at the junction of Wall, Broad, and Nassau Streets, in the heart of the city's financial district.
 Pierre Charles L'Enfant remodeled the building in preparation for its new purpose and it was subsequently renamed Federal Hall.
 Shortly after completing that project, L'Enfant began work on his most famous accomplishment, designing the new capital city of Washington, D.C.